Favorite Female Singers -Karen Carpenter - Canadian Female Singers and American Female Singers

 Grammy's for Jazz Vocal Performance in 1999 and Best Jazz Vocal Album in 2002.

-Diana Krall has become my favourite Jazz female singer by virtue of this one song "East of the Sun" (and West of the Moon)
+Diana Krall has become my favorite Jazz female singer by virtue of this one song "East of the Sun" (and West of the Moon)

-Barbra Streisand who was born Barbara Joan Streisand, on April 24, 1942 is an American singer and film and theatre actress.
+Barbra Streisand who was born Barbara Joan Streisand, on April 24, 1942 is an American singer and film and theater actress.